AmaarEbrahim/AlarmClock-STM32/README.md

     - Used LONG(x) function
     - Created segment just for stack pointer

+5. Can connect to microcontroller through OpenOCD and gdb-multiarch
+    - Install OpenOCD and gdb-multiarch
+    - Put OpenOCD command in a file (openocd.sh) to automate running it
+    - Put GDB commands in a file (gdb_start) to automate command execution
+    - Run `./openocd.sh` to activate OpenOCD
+    - Run `gdb-multiarch -x gdb_start` to connect to OpenOCD's gdb server then run the commands

 # Useful things to remember

 rustflags: flags passed to rustc that are defined in a .cargo/config.toml